antonio-leitao/vlmc/README.md

 suffix = tree.get_suffix(sequence)
 ```
 Arguments:
--`sequence`: list of integers representing a sequence of discrete varaibles.
+- `sequence`: list of integers representing a sequence of discrete varaibles.
 Returns:
 - `suffix` : longest suffix of sequence that is present in the VLMC.